 Finally, start listening to your body.
 It will tell you when you’re exhausted, when you need more me-time, and when you’re ready to seize the day.
 Take care of it and it will take care of you back for years to come.

 Self Care Isn’t Selfish

 The final thing I want to leave you with is this: Self care isn’t selfish.
 Life is stressful and it’s easy to feel overwhelmed.
-It’s not selfish to look after yourself.
+It’s not selfish to look after yourself (and if it is – it’s okay to be selfish every now and again!)
 Caring for others is a full time job, and you deserve time to take care of yourself while you do it.
 Caring for yourself is a great way to reduce stress and ensure that you are ready to face whatever the world may throw at you.